8astien/CardGen/README.md

 Once every field is filled, you can import an image for your card.

-A pop-up window wil lconfirm the generation of your card, it will be placed in the card folder
+A pop-up window will confirm the successfull generation of your card.

+Generated cards are placed in the Cards folder at the root of the project.